 You can see from this that it is unlikely for your company’s broad-based technological breakthrough to fit to BigCo’s “one best problem.”
 And most of the time, BigCo can’t (or won’t) tell you exactly how their decision process is going.
 This quickly becomes another episode of what we call “bowling through a sheet.”

-True, it’s hard for ESCs to test their technology against multiple problems because they don’t have the knowledge base or the money to run all the tests.
+True, it’s hard for ESCs to test their technology against multiple problems because they don’t have money to test their solution against a wide range of problems.
 But there are multiple problems out there for which every technology might be highly effective.
-What ESCs should do is to “sample” their technology (with the appropriate legal safeguards, of course) to as many Nodes of Discovery™ as possible – as many players who might have a “good problem” as you can think of.
+What ESCs should do is to “sample” their technology (with the appropriate legal safeguards, of course) to as many Nodes of Discovery™ as possible – as many players who might have a “good problem.”
 If you do it right, strategics will tell you about problems you didn’t even know about.
-And don’t focus only on the BigCos of the world.
-Think instead about MidCo.
-Most of the time, medium-sized companies have many of the same resource constraints faced in the Early Stage world.
-But you tend to be welcomed with open arms rather than being put through the eye of a needle.